mjhong0708/amp/docs/useamp.rst

 Adjusting convergence parameters
 ----------------------------------

-To control how tightly the energy is converged, you can adjust the `LossFunction`.
+To control how tightly the energy and/or forces are converged, you can adjust the `LossFunction`.
 Just insert before the `calc.train` line some code like:

 .. code-block:: python